 The Office of Financial Aid and Scholarship Services is happy to offer financial literacy workshops in an effort to educate the campus community.
 It is our hope that the information we provide will empower students, faculty, and staff alike to make more financially sound decisions in their day-to-day lives.
-Below you will find a list of our scheduled workshops for the SPRING 2014.
-We hope to see all of you there!

 Manage Your Money Before It Manages You